 - CT scan.
-This test is a very detailed x-ray that includes cross section images.
+This test is a very detailed x-ray that includes cross-section images.
 CT scans provide specific details regarding the bones in the spine.
 They may also be used to test for particular conditions, such as a herniated disc or spinal stenosis.
 CT scans tend to be less accurate for spinal disorders than MRI scans.

-- MRI scan is particularly useful to evaluate certain conditions by providing detail of the intervertebral disk and nerve roots (which may be irritated or pinched).
+- MRI scan is particularly useful to evaluate specific conditions by providing detail of the intervertebral disk and nerve roots (which may be irritated or pinched).
 MRI scans are used to rule out spinal infections or tumors.

 Causes Of Back Pain

-Typically, younger people (30 to 60 year olds) are more likely to experience back pain from the disc space itself (e.g. lumbar disc herniation or degenerative disk disease).
-Older adults (e.g. over 60) are more likely to suffer from pain linked to joint degeneration (e.g. osteoarthritis, spinal stenosis).
+Typically, younger people (30 to 60-year-olds) are more likely to experience back pain from the disc space itself (e.g., lumbar disc herniation or degenerative disk disease).
+Older adults (e.g., over 60) are more likely to suffer from pain linked to joint degeneration (e.g., osteoarthritis, spinal stenosis).

 Sometimes, a patient may experience more noticeable leg pain as opposed to back pain as a result of certain conditions in the lower spine, including: